2021 MTV Movie & TV Awards: All the Standout Looks

-Jurnee Smollett, Addison Rae & More Standout Looks From the 2021 MTV Movie & TV Awards
+Jurnee Smollett, Mandy Moore & More Standout Looks From the 2021 MTV Movie & TV Awards

 At the 2021 MTV Movie & TV Awards on Sunday night, stars came out to put their best fashion feet forward on the red carpet before they gathered to celebrate the fan-voted favorites among television shows, movies and performances from the past year -- including the iconic category, Best Kiss.